fireblade95402/Azure-Terraform/README.md

 terraform plan -var-file="../../org/dev/front-door.tfvars" -var-file="../../org/dev/front-door-waf.tfvars"
 terraform apply -var-file="../../org/dev/front-door.tfvars" -var-file="../../org/dev/front-door-waf.tfvars"
 ```
 Also, as this is a rough example.
 The secrets will need to be handled in a better way.
-To run this, you'll need the following:
+To run this, you'll need the following in the *front-door.tfvars* file:

 ```terraform
 ARM_CLIENT_ID       = "<Azure Service Principle>"